-Sweden recorded a Government Budget surplus equal to 0.50 percent of the country's Gross Domestic Product in 2019.
+Sweden recorded a Government Budget surplus equal to 0.50 percent of the country's Gross Domestic Product in 2019. source: Eurostat

 Government Budget in Sweden averaged 0.02 percent of GDP from 1995 until 2019, reaching an all time high of 3.40 percent of GDP in 2007 and a record low of -7 percent of GDP in 1995.
 This page provides - Sweden Government Budget - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Sweden Government Budget - values, historical data and charts - was last updated on September of 2020. source: Eurostat
+Sweden Government Budget - values, historical data and charts - was last updated on November of 2020.

 Government Budget in Sweden is expected to reach -6.50 percent of GDP by the end of 2020, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Sweden Government Budget is projected to trend around -2.30 percent of GDP in 2021 and 0.50 percent of GDP in 2022, according to our econometric models.